mojili/kyototycoon/README.md

-# This is kyototycoon installation guidance.
+# This is kyototycoon installation guidance through saltstack.

 for running this state, you have to use Jenkins interface.